IADDA-San-Nicolas/poyeccion_iadda_san_nicolas/CANCIONERO.md

 Has cambiado mi lamento en baile
 Me ceñiste todo de alegría

-Por tanto, a ti cantaré
+Por tanto, a Tí cantaré
 Gloria mía, gloria mía.

-Y sólo a ti danzaré
+Y sólo a Tí danzaré
 Gloria mía, gloria mía.

 Has cambiado mi lamento en baile